jsheffie/django-schematic/README.md

 [![dagre](https://img.shields.io/badge/layout-dagre-4A90D9)](https://github.com/dagrejs/dagre)
 [![ELK](https://img.shields.io/badge/layout-ELK-5C9E4A)](https://eclipse.dev/elk/)

+*If this is useful to you, a star helps others find it.*

 Interactive schema visualization for Django projects.

 See all your models, fields, and relationships as an interactive, force-directed graph — directly in your browser.
 Zero Node.js required at runtime.